graphile/crystal/postgraphile/website/postgraphile/usage-library.md

 ## PostGraphile instance

-Library mode is configured using a preset (see [Configuration](./config.md) for the options) and returns a PostGraphile instance which has various methods you can use depending on what you're trying to do.
+Library mode is configured using a preset (see [Configuration](./config.md) for the options) and returns a PostGraphile instance `pgl` which has various methods you can use depending on what you're trying to do.

 ```js title="pgl.js"